eehjunggnujhee/GetPicklistValuesByRecordType/README.md

 We want the [Salesforce native Metadata API](https://ideas.salesforce.com/s/idea/a0B8W00000Gdm2SUAR/ability-to-update-metadata-from-apex-apex-metadata-api)!
 Retrieving picklist values of a record type wasn't an easy task!
 I wish it is as easy as using Schema class.
 That explains why there isn't a readly available free in-app that can help Salesforce administrators retrieve picklist values assigned to a record type (Let me know if you know any).
 I use apex-mdapi open source SOAP API wrapper to build the in-app Salesforce solution as needed.
 This is strictly a personal project intended for expansion of knowledge.

-## Pre-Reployment Configuration: Set up Authentication to Own Org
+## Pre-Deployment Configuration: Set up Authentication to Own Org
 The package requires the following pre-deployment configuration described below:

 >> [Original Post](https://www.gscloudsolutions.com/blogpost/Using-Named-Credentials-with-the-Apex-Wrapper-Salesforce-Metadata-API-apex-mdapi?blogpost=true&utm_source=twitter&utm_medium=social&utm_campaign=named_credentials)